-I am broadly interested in text data mining, including related areas such as machine learning, information retrieval, natural language processing, information and social networks, and health informatics.
+I am broadly interested in text data mining, machine learning, information retrieval, and health informatics.

 Discovering reliable knowledge and new insights from massive data sets requires significant human efforts.
 My research develops principled interactive and interpretable machine learning algorithms to minimize data scientists' efforts in producing high-quality results.
 These algorithms have been applied to a wide range of data mining tasks, including high-recall information retrieval, computer-assisted content analysis, clinical natural language processing, and aggregated web search.